Frequently Asked Questions

 FAQ

-Confusion has been a theme around Lloyd Center’s ownership and redevelopment.
+Confusion has been a strong theme around Lloyd Center’s redevelopment.
 Here’s what we know.

 -

-No, in the sense that the plans have not yet been approved by the Design Commission and there is a required public hearing and write-in feedback opportunity (both will be announced in the months ahead) that are a part of the formal review process.
+No. Two appeals have been filed against the Lloyd Center Master Plan which calls for the complete demolition of the historic mall.
+There is a public hearing on June 24th at 9:45AM at City Hall, where Portland City Councilors will hear the appeals and decide wether to intervene.
+There are also write-in feedback opportunities for anyone from the public to offer their testimony about why Lloyd Center should not be demolished.
 In the meantime, you can contact your elected officials, Mayor Keith Wilson, your City Councilors, etc, to express your concerns, and do the same to local media.
-If many Portlander’s speak out loudly against the planned closure and demolition of Lloyd Center, it could effect the outcome.
+If many Portlander’s speak out loudly against the planned closure and demolition of Lloyd Center, it can certainly effect the outcome.

-Also, while the master plan put forth by Urban Renaissance Group is quite detailed, it still bills itself as a “conceptual site layout” and a “"flexible and inclusive urban design framework.”
-In this sense, it is expressly open to possibilities like finding new buyers for sections of the property, etc. The only way to save Lloyd Center from demolition is to be very vocal in the months ahead!
+Also, while the master plan put forth by Urban Renaissance Group is quite detailed, it still bills itself as a “conceptual site layout” and a “flexible and inclusive urban design framework.”
+In this sense, it is expressly open to possibilities like finding new buyers for sections of the property, etc. The only way to save Lloyd Center from demolition is to continue to be very vocal in the weeks ahead!

 -